-IMPORTANT: Use this Diagram when reading this manual to help you understand directions and instructions.
+to help you understand directions and instructions.

-RULES OF THE ROAD
+A WARNING - READ AND FOLLOW THESE RULES OF THE ROAD

 In the interest of safe cycling, make sure you read and understand the owner's manual.
 In this manual you will find DANGER, WARNING, CAUTION, IMPORTANT, and NOTE or NOTICE.
 These are important signal words telling you to pay special attention to that text as rider safety is involved.
 DANGER and WARNING: Pay special attention to these since failure to do so could result in serious injury or death to the rider or others.
 CAUTION: If not followed these instructions could result in injury or mechanical failure or damage to the bicycle.
 NOTE or NOTICE or IMPORTANT: These specify something that is of special interest.

 IMPORTANT Before you ride this bicycle, read this RULES OF THE ROAD section and check that all parts are installed and working as per this manual.
 If you understand how the bicycle operates, you will get the best performance.
-When you read this instruction book, compare the illustrations to the bicycle.
+When you read this instruction book, compare the illustrations to the parts identification page and the bicycle.
 Learn the location of all the parts and how they work.
 Keep this book for future reference.